When is the best time to visit Italy?

 Best Time to Visit Italy by Season

 The best time to visit Italy is during spring, from the months of March to May and then fall, from the end of September to November.
 This is the time that temperatures are comfortable and you are likely to experience fewer crowds.
 June through September is usually high season in Italy.
 This is when the country is buzzing with visitors – both international as well as local – as Italians love to travel within their country.
 It can get very hot around this time so do keep that in mind.
 While the winters in the south are largely mild, Northern Italy can get cold and wet – expect some attractions to be closed around this time.
-Do note that the Amalfi Coast and nearby towns remain closed from the end of October to the beginning of April.
+Do note that the Amalfi Coast, Sicily, and Liguria and Cinque Terre remain closed from the end of October to the beginning of April.